Fantasy football free agency roundup

 QB Ryan Tannehill, Tennessee Titans: A four-year, $118 million extension was signed on the eve of the tampering window, securing Tannehill’s role as the starting quarterback for the near future.
 He developed a rapport with 2019 rookie wideout A.J.
 Brown and has one of the best running games to keep defenses honest, provided Derrick Henry indeed signs his franchise tender and doesn’t pull a Le’Veon Bell.
 Tannehill is among the more intriguing back fantasy picks and will be chosen as a rotational starter by gamers willing to wait on the position.

 QB Kirk Cousins, Minnesota Vikings: There’s not a lot to say here since he wasn’t facing free agency, and Cousins’ 2020 situation doesn’t change by getting this extension (two years, $66 million).
-Keep tabs on Stefon Diggs possibly getting dealt, though.
+Stefon Diggs getting dealt is a far more important factor in Cousins’ valuation.
+Minnesota still has a dynamic backfield in the pass game, two talented tight ends, a borderline No. 1 in Adam Thielen, an up-and-coming weapon in Bisi Johnson, and there’s still time to build on these pieces.
 Cousins, for now, remains a top-tier backup with matchup utility, especially when it appears the Vikes may struggle to run the ball.

+NEW — QB Drew Brees, New Orleans Saints: Nothing here changes for Brees after agreeing to a two-year extension.
+Age and injury could be a little bit of an elevated concern relative to last year.
+The weapons remain, as does the offensive line, and the backfield brings balance.
+Brees is a midrange No. 1 fantasy option until we start to see inklings to the contrary.

+WR Amari Cooper, Dallas Cowboys: Not much will change after the Cowboys franchise tagged Dak Prescott to lead the offense — one that will be coordinated by Kellen Moore after head coach Mike McCarthy retained him from the previous regime.
+Cooper and Prescott have visible chemistry on the field, and the duo is poised for another strong year.
+It better be if Dallas wants to get their money’s worth from Coop’s five-year, $100 million renewal.
+He’s a low-tier WR1 in standard fantasy and an awesome No. 2 in PPR, but the likelihood of drafting him as such typically will come from picking at or near the turn of Rounds 1 and 2.

 Franchise/TRANSITION tagged